beckblakestrom/beckblakestrom/README.md

 - 🌱 I am currently learning JS and the MERN stack, while finishing my degree.
 - 👯 I would love to collab with anyone that likes to build cool things!
 - 🥅 2021 Goals: Build more projects and solidify my programming foundations.
-- ⚡ Fun fact: I am a true coffee enthusiast (that means no starbucks), I am an avid weightlifter and cars are my passion!
+- ⚡ Fun facts: I am a true coffee enthusiast (that means no starbucks), I am an avid weightlifter and cars are my passion!

 <br />